xalitoarriaza/help/docs/env-vars.md

 ## ENV vars in PHP

-There is a two global variable called `$_SERVER` and `$_ENV` which contains environment variables that are available through the operating system and the PHP server.
+There are two global variables called `$_SERVER` and `$_ENV` which contain environment variables that are available through the operating system and the PHP server.
 Within fortrabbit you should use `$_SERVER`, eg:

 ```php
 echo $_SERVER["MY_ENV_VAR"];